Tunku Abdul Rahman

-Early life
+Early life and education

-Childhood

-Tunku Abdul Rahman was born on 8 February 1903, at Istana Pelamin Palace in Alor Setar, Kedah, the seventh son and one of 45 children of Sultan Abdul Hamid Halim Shah, the twenty-sixth ruler of the Kedah Sultanate.
-Tunku's mother was Cik Menyelara (Nueang Nandanagara), a Thai, and the sixth wife of Sultan Abdul Hamid Halim Shah; she was the daughter of Luang Naraborirak (Kleb Nandanagara), a district officer in Thailand.
-At that time, cholera and malaria were very common all over Kedah and at least two of Tunku's brothers and his older sister died from cholera while Tunku himself suffered from intermittent attacks of malaria until he left for London in 1920.
+Tunku Abdul Rahman was born on 8 February 1903 in Alor Setar, Kedah, the seventh son and one of 45 children of Sultan Abdul Hamid Halim Shah, the 26th ruler of the Kedah Sultanate.
+His mother, Cik Menyelara (Nueang Nandanagara), was of Thai descent and the sixth consort of the Sultan.
+She was the daughter of Luang Naraborirak (Kleb Nandanagara), a district officer in Thailand.
+Kedah at the time was afflicted by outbreaks of cholera and malaria, and several of Tunku’s siblings succumbed to illness.
+He himself suffered frequent bouts of malaria until his departure for England in 1920.

-He received early education at the Alor Setar Malay Primary School before furthering his studies at the government English school, Sultan Abdul Hamid College.
-He and his fellow siblings were later sent by his parents to Debsirin School in Bangkok.
-He returned home in 1915 to continue his education at the Penang Free School.

-University

-When Tunku was 17, he won the Kedah State Government scholarship to further his studies at Cambridge University.